 Diet

 Lizardfish are carnivorous.
-They primarily subsist on smaller fish which are easily caught with the lizardfish’s many teeth.
+They have a pointed snout and large mouth with sharp teeth.
+They primarily eat smaller fish which are easily caught with the lizardfish’s many teeth.

 Reproduction